-Be sure to log all this information in one document as you go to make sure you have a full record of each account!
+Be sure to log all this information in our template or in a password management tool as you go to make sure you have a full record of each account! ✍️

 If you’re using a social media management platform like CrowdControlHQ, this is a good point at which to cross reference your list with which users and social media accounts you already have in your platform.

 It’s natural to find that some social media accounts aren’t plugged into your management platform and the same goes with users.
 Take the opportunity to have a clean up of your account to ensure that when the time comes, you can turn off direct access to your organisation’s social media accounts.
 Instead providing your social media champions with access to your social media management platform with individual usernames and passwords, allowing you to monitor and control your social assets! 👀